pari/cordova-gmv-barcode-scanner/README.md

-** THIS IS RATHER OUTDATED STUFF and sometimes gives wrong scans ** Insated you should be Use https://github.com/Ratsoc/cordova-plugin-firebase-ml-kit-barcode-scanner
+** THIS IS RATHER OUTDATED STUFF and sometimes gives wrong scans **

+Instead you should be Use https://github.com/Ratsoc/cordova-plugin-firebase-ml-kit-barcode-scanner

 cordova-gmv-barcode-scanner